 - Your back and legs should be straight at all times.

 With the elevated push-up, the higher you are, the easier the push-up, while the lower you are, the more challenging it is.
-This move will work the pectoralis major and minor, deltoids, and triceps, and the slight incline will put more work on the lower chest than standard push-ups.
+This move will work the chest, shoulder, and triceps, and the slight incline will put more work on the lower chest than standard push-ups.